 How to Get Ready for an Informal Interview

-It’s important to remember that, even though the structure of the interview itself has changed, you should prepare exactly as you would for a traditional, formal interview.
+It’s important to remember that, even though the structure of the interview itself has changed, you should prepare as you would for a traditional, formal interview.
 What does this mean?

 - Follow the leader.
 Let your interviewer set the tone.
 If their manner is relaxed, conversational, and informal, yours should be, too.
-Conversely, their idea of an informal interview might just be a normal interview conducted outside the office.
+Conversely, their idea of an informal interview might be a formal interview conducted outside the office.
 If it’s clear that they still expect structure and formality, follow their lead.